DoSReMC: Domain Shift Resilient Mammography Classification using Batch Normalization Adaptation: Results

 \subsection{Model performance without fine-tuning}

-The results in the $\model{NYU}{tr}$ row of \autoref{results:table:standardization} show that the model generalized poorly when classifying mammography images from the HCTP and VinDr datasets.
+The results in the $\model{NYU}{tr}$ row of \autoref{results:table:standardization_malign} show that the model generalized poorly when classifying mammography images from the HCTP and VinDr datasets.
 In contrast, its performance on the CSAW dataset is remarkably high, achieving a PR-AUC of 0.93.
-The NYU dataset \citep{wu2019nyu} contains approximately twice as many images acquired from Hologic devices compared to Siemens devices.
+The NYU dataset \citep{wu2019nyu} contains approximately twice as many images acquired from Hologic devices compared to Siemens devices and does not contain images from a GE device.
 We hypothesize that the model exhibits a vendor-specific bias, resulting in significantly improved performance on images acquired from Hologic mammography systems compared to those from other manufacturers.

-However, incorporating test-time BN statistics led to a performance improvement on the VinDr dataset and yielded only a marginal gain on the HCTP dataset, while it resulted in a decline in both ROC-AUC and PR-AUC on the CSAW dataset (see the $\model{NYU}{tt}*$ and $\model{NYU}{tt} **$ rows in \autoref{results:table:standardization}).
+However, incorporating test-time BN statistics led to a performance improvement on the VinDr dataset, approximately a 13\% improvement in PR-AUC, and yielded only a marginal gain on the HCTP dataset, approximately a 3\% improvement in PR-AUC, while it resulted in a decline in both ROC-AUC and PR-AUC on the CSAW dataset (see the $\model{NYU}{tt}*$ and $\model{NYU}{tt} **$ rows in \autoref{results:table:standardization_malign}).
 As for the CSAW dataset, the performance drop was expected, given that the model was presumed to have already collected representative population estimates for this domain, making training-time BN statistics more suitable.

 The VinDr test set used in our experiments consists of approximately 80\% images acquired from Siemens devices.
 We hypothesize that the observed improvement is due to the fact that the NYU dataset already contains images from Siemens devices.
 Although the pretrained model’s BN statistics are biased toward Hologic devices, the convolutional layers retain general representational capacity.
 By updating the BN statistics at test time, the model can better adapt to Siemens images, thereby improving performance on the VinDr dataset under domain shift.